matfantinel/fantinel.dev/src/lib/posts/2021-year-in-review.md

 I really liked the previous one, but I wanted to change some things about it and use something more flexible than Jekyll.
 So I completely redesigned it using Figma - while retaining some design elements from before - and rewrote it with SvelteKit.
 [I wrote a blog post talking more about the experience](https://fantinel.dev/blog-development-sveltekit/), which also became my most-read post of all time.
 Nice!

-Speaking of blog posts, <SparklingHighlight>I doubled the amount of posts published compared to last year!</SparklingHighlight> Which means I wrote.... **4** (excluding this one).
+Speaking of blog posts, <SparklingHighlight color="secondary">I doubled the amount of posts published compared to last year!</SparklingHighlight> Which means I wrote.... **4** (excluding this one).
 I wanted to write more, but compared to the 2 posts from last year, it's still an improvement, _right_?

 ## Fun